datalass1/100-days-of-code/README.md

 **Tomorrows plans:** Have a look at training data options, finish Random Forest.

+### Day 23: 5th May
+Link to GEE Script: https://code.earthengine.google.com/7ad725eb9a5f699a6315ae2e28ab43ee

+**Today's Progress:** Finished up Google Earth Engine work after completing a Random Forest with accuracy assessment confusion matrix.

+**Thoughts:** Accuracy 98% with false positives of water: over-predicting.
+With such a small subset of data point for training and testing the result is rather salt and peppery.
+I think the k-means looked better!

+**Tomorrows plans:** Ready to move onto some python code and libraries for random forest.

 # Glossary of Data Science Terminology

 **Machine Learning**